Pastor - Troy Community Church

-I have been doing research on Constantine and his role in the development of the early church.
+Research on Constantine and his role in the development of the early church.
 Work on Constantine has also led me to more research on how the Early Church viewed military service.
 Many CH101 visitors come to site looking for good historical information on Constantine.
 Unfortunately, there are many non-historical and blatantly false things being written/said about Constantine.
-These errors are then copied over and over on the internet.
-Some of my writing on the CH101 site has been dedicated to correcting errors which have been presented to me through web sites or books.

 At my desk after a round of golf

 Bibliography: around 20% of my research revolved around Gnosticism, gnostic writings, and Clement's interaction with these concepts.
 Because philosophy was so important to Clement, especially Plato and Philo of Alexandria, another 20% of my research revolved around these two writers, what is now referred to as Middle Platonism, and Clement's interaction with them.
 Another 10% was in New Testament documents, NT Acts, the Pauline letters and the Alexandrian letters To the Hebrews and The Epistle of Barnabas.
 The remaining 50% focused specifically on Clement and his writings.
 My Ph.D. bibliography.

 Published Work and Papers Presented at International Conferences

 - "Prayer and Contemplation: The Hidden Teaching in Clement of Alexandria's Stromateis"

 - "Pacifism, the Military and Christianity: From the New Testament to Emperor Constantine"